 Table of Contents

-Leeks take a little more prep work than regular onions do, but the results are definitely worth it.
+Leeks take a little more prep work than regular onions do, but the results are worth it.

-- Cut the top off of each leek where the leaves change from dark green to medium green.
+- Cut the top off each leek where the leaves change from dark green to medium green.
 The dark green leaves are too tough to eat but are suitable for making vegetable stock.

 - Cut the leek into thick rings, about 3/8 of an inch wide.
 Throw away the bottom of the leek with all the roots coming out of it.